How to measure the social and environmental impact of your company and how to improve it

 Measuring impacts and comparing impact performance data helps companies make strategic and operational decisions for their future survival and resilience, set goals, and communicate performance.

-There are several steps to understanding and measuring impacts, including mapping the impact, identifying those you want to monitor, and determining which methodology is the most appropriate depending on the message you want to convey.
+There are several steps to understanding and measuring impacts, including mapping the impact, identifying key performance indicators, and determining which methodology is the most appropriate depending on the message you want to convey.

 That way, companies will see the effects of their vision and strategy so that they can reinforce what is working and change or eliminate what is not.